-- Pursuant to the EBA Guidelines on the data collection exercise regarding high earners, the Licence Holder shall by not later than 30th June of every calendar year submit to the Authority the number of individuals within the Licence Holder earning at least EUR 1 million. - R4-5.7.2 The Authority will consolidate and forward to the EBA in line with its obligations under the aforementioned Guidelines.
+Pursuant to the EBA Guidelines on the data collection exercise regarding high earners, the Licence Holder shall by not later than 30 June of every calendar year submit to the Authority the number of individuals within the Licence Holder earning at least EUR 1 million.
+If no individuals within the Licence Holder earns at least EUR 1 million a 'Nil' return should be submitted.

+R4-5.7.2 The Authority will consolidate and forward to the EBA in line with its obligations under the aforementioned Guidelines.